AndrewMonteith/UFL/ProjectPlan.md

-# Project Plan

-Rough sketch of points to talk about in my report.
-General Questions are highlighted in bold.

 ## Introduction 2-3 Pages

-* Introduce workflow of a physical simulation ie: Give structure & Mathematical process (in equation), Simulate Over Time
+* Workflow of a physical simulation ie: Give structure & Mathematical process (in equation), Simulate Over Time
-* Introduce symbolic computing as area that deals with representing and manipulating the equation
-* Introduce notion of Domain Specific Language
+* Symbolic Languages / Domain Specific Languages
-  * Talk about different flavours and which best applies for symbolic computing
+  * Different flavours and what applied to symbolic languages
+* Term Rewriting -> Series of transformation passes
+  * Give some example of transformation passes
-  * Introduce Unified Form Language as example of DSL relating to symbolic computing
+* Unified Form Language in a form compiler setting
-* Simplification Passes on DSL's
-  * Simple examples like common subexpression elimination
-* Introduce Julia Programming Language
+* Julia Programming Language
-  * Cover basics of Type System & Multi Dispatch with small code snippets example
+  * Type System & Mutli-Dispatch & Metaprogramming with small code snippets
-* Introduce goals of the project - Julia better implementation Language than Python for UFL
+* Project Goals:
-  * First class abstractions offered in Julia better than Python for making UFL?
+  * First class abstractions offered in Julia better than Python?
   * More performant? - Relative to constructing and manipulating trees
     * Mention not implementing entire UFL surface API but recreating core parts

-## Related Work 2-4 Pages     : Prob gonna be nearer 2 than 4 pages
+## Related Work

-* Firedrake Project
+* Fenics & Firedrake Project
-  * 2 Languages in project: C & Python.
+  * Difference in design choices
+  * Compiler for (UFL + Domain) -> C
-    * Python for the expressive & ease for the developer
+    * Python for expressive & ease
-      * Term rewriting and simplification is written in python
+    * Term manipulation done in Python
-    * C for the Needs C for the speed of simulation
+    * C for speed of simulation
-    * Single host&target language would make things easier
+    * Single host&target would make things easier
-  * Uses UFL for DSL for DE
-  * **Any other points to talk about here?**

 * Current Julia Ecosystem
   * Often maths processes are DE's, this is Julia's current defacto package for representing and solving them
   * ModellingToolkit -> DSL to represent maths stuff